 These health certificates can also be filled out by "Technicians" and regular "Vets", which is MUCH cheaper for a breeder to do - but can give Little to NO accurate information as to the true health of a dog.
 Just like with people - a specialist is required to rule out ANY problems.

-At this point we own the classic Blenheim (sparkling white and red patches), and the expressive Tricolor (sparkling white with black patches and red markings).
+We own the classic Blenheim (sparkling white and red patches), he expressive Tricolor (sparkling white with black patches and red markings), mahogany Red Ruby and can also produce the stunning Black and Tan pups.
 Each of our dogs are magnificently marked, have beautiful silky coats, and loving, large, dark, expressive eyes.
 They have champion lineage and are striking to look at !!
 We DO sell our Pups to families with Small Children.
 We discuss safety perameters with parents.
 Small children will naturally want to pick up, poke a puppy's eye or pull on a leg-tail or ear.
 Cavalier puppies are very small & gentle - so certain safeguards need to be taken to make sure the puppy is not played with like a beany baby.
 Constant Parental control and and proper gating are the keys - and we discuss this with all new poteitial buyers in detail.
-We NEVER sell to pet stores !
+We NEVER sell to pet stores or dog brokers !

 Their temperaments are stellar !!
 Playful, yet calm and loving.
 This great RARE Breed does not have aggressive issues, they were orginally and are still bred as a "companion dog".
 That's why they are amazing pets!
 They were not bred for hunting, catching rats, guard dog, etc..
 So unlike most breeds, the male and females are equally desirable for temperament, training and family companionship.
 They are also very intelligent, have a real "giving" nature and live to please their family, and are easy to train in all disciplines.